 Remembering the Dead memorializes victims of mass shootings in America.
 Mass shootings are gun homicides where four or more people are killed, not including the perpetrator.
 Victims of the most recent mass shooting are displayed first, followed by names randomized from a decades-long list.
 After its display, each name is added to the ever growing memorial in the background.

-Remembering the Dead is a sound art work that memorializes people killed in gun homicides in America in 2015.
-Designed as an act of remembrance, this work is focused on the act of speaking the names of victims in a temporary autonomous zone, defined and expressed through sound, technology, and culture.
+Designed as an act of remembrance, this work displays and speaks the names of victims in a temporary autonomous zone, defined and expressed through sound, technology, and your presence.
 In this temporary space, permanence is sought through hearing and reflection.
-The intent is to assure the memories of these victims will not fade from active memory.
+Remembering the Dead assures these victims will not be forgotten.

-Those that are identified were sons and daughters, mothers, fathers, wives, husbands, friends, sisters, brothers, cousins, aunts, uncles, nieces, nephews, grandsons and granddaughters, grandmothers and grandfathers.
-By speaking and listening to their names, we honor these victims, we affirm their humanity.
+These victims were sons and daughters, mothers, fathers, wives, husbands, friends, sisters, brothers, cousins, aunts, uncles, nieces, nephews, grandsons and granddaughters, grandmothers and grandfathers.
+Some were unborn.
+All had their lives cut short.
+Remembering the Dead honors these victims, affirms their humanity.

-By collecting and curating victims' names and other information, I hope to promote contemporary, comprehensive record keeping of gun homicides in America.
-Through the act of listening, hearing and reflection, I hope to increase awareness of continued gun homicides.
-By sharing this information in a responsible manner, I hope to prompt others to speak out against this continued violence and loss of humanity.
+Unfortunately, the killing continues.
+By collecting and curating victims' names I hope to increase awareness of gun homicide in America.
+By remembering the dead, I hope to prompt others, you, to speak out against this continued violence and loss of humanity.